lannes/Flutter-AdaptiveCards/README.md

 * Refactored example to use common driver page for most of the samples.
 Remolved the single purpose drivers
 * Now have a couple samples that pull from adaptivecards.io github repo
 * lab.dart can now run against any adaptive card local or remote.
 See [example readme](example/README.md)
+* used VS Code plugin `dart import` to organize imports

 _________________________________________________________________________